11 June 2023

 While franchising offers numerous advantages in distribution strategy, it is not without its challenges:

-Irrespective of how the fees are structured, there is a flow of money from each franchisee to the franchisor that must be paid out of the profits generated by each franchise business.
+Irrespective of how the fees are structured (and this is important because "there are many ways to skin the cat"), there is a flow of money from each franchisee to the franchisor that must be paid out of the profits generated by each franchise business.

 FEES ARE TOO LOW: The Franchisor has insufficient profitability to support the growth and development of the franchise network, and the overall franchise model loses its value.
 A key challenge is being able to fund the recruitment and retention of a talented management team.